Quickstart

 In this documentation we will use the golem

 command in the snippets.
-The available commands of (except the one for starting up the local Golem cluster) are the same in both variants.
+The available commands (except the one for starting the local Golem cluster) are the same in both variants.

 Running Golem

-It is possible to test Golem locally without installing anything else than the above described golem
+It is possible to test Golem locally without installing anything other than the golem

 golem server run

-To use the open source version of Golem in production you will need to deploy it in your own infrastructure.
+To use the open source version of Golem in production, you will need to deploy it to your own infrastructure.
 See the deployment page for available deployment options.

 It is also possible to use our hosted version of Golem, available at [https://console.golem.cloud (opens in a new tab)].